RedHatQE/polarizer/README.md

 A brief primer on libraries other java teams can make use of

-### Unified Message Bus library
+### Unified Message Bus library for Java

+While the redhat-ci-jenkins plugin is definitely useful, it's also not flexible.
+Ideally, a higher level library should have been created and the jenkins plugin would have been written to use this.
+In other words, the plugin would have just been another client making use of the library.
+Had this strategy been followed, other teams with other requirements (for example, not testing on jenkins or with other workflows) could have made use of it too.

-On top of the above API, polarizer also comes with a Unified Message Bus client.
+So onn top of the above API, polarizer also comes with a Unified Message Bus client.
 Currently, if another application wants to make use of this library, they would need to follow the directions for setting up their own TLS cert and getting the appropriate permissions.
 This is not needed if they only wish to make use of listening for messages on the UMB that are published from the following queue Destination: